louise-hayes-fitz/ilab/Startrek_Homeowners_insurance.md

 no wrongdoing.

 4. Umbrella or Excess Policies
-As the name implies, an umbrella liability policy provides coverage over and above a business’s other liability coverages.
+As the name implies, an Umbrella liability policy provides coverage over and above a business’s other liability coverages.
 It is designed to protect against unusually high losses, providing protection when the policy limits of one of the underlying policies have been used up.
-For a typical business, an umbrella poli- cy would provide protection beyond Its general liability and auto liability poli- cies.
-If a company has employment practices liability insurance, directors and officers liability, or other types of liability insurance, the umbrella could provide protection beyond those policy limits as well.
+For a typical business, an Umbrella poli- cy would provide protection beyond Its general liability and auto liability poli- cies.
+If a company has employment practices liability insurance, directors and officers liability, or other types of liability insurance, the Umbrella could provide protection beyond those policy limits as well.
 Cost depends on the nature of the business, its size, the type of risks the business faces and the ways the business implements risk reduction.